Ethe2eal/Curtin/README.md

-This is DSR domain ontology based on protégé 5.2.
+﻿This is DSR domain ontology (DSRO) based on protégé 5.2.